cryptobook/Blockchain/README.md

 ## Blockchain

 A blockchain is a sequence of linked blocks.
 Each block contains the hash value of the previous block.
 A blockchain can be used as distributed ledger which records transactions in an efficient and verifiable way.
-Transactions in a block can not be modified without changing all subsequent hash values in the distributed copies of the blockchain.
+The transactions are signed and the set of transactions in a block cannot be modified without changing all subsequent hash values in the distributed copies of the blockchain.

 ![Blockchain](blockchain2.png)